openmobilityfoundation/curb-data-specification/curbs/README.md

   1. Never overlap other Curb Zones in the same dataset with overlapping validity times.
 This applies to both the zone's polygon geometries and linear references (if used).
   1. Be assigned a unique ID, in the form of a [UUID][uuid].
-This ID SHOULD remain consistent as long as the Curb Zone's extent and policies remain substantially the same.
+This ID SHOULD remain consistent as long as the Curb Zone's geography remains substantially the same.
+Policies may be updated without changing the ID.
   1. It SHOULD NOT be possible to legally park a single vehicle in two different Curb Zone at the same time (i.e., a given non-demarcated parking area or loading zone should be represented as a single curb location), unless this conflicts with the requirements above.